Türkiye Road Trip Itinerary: Antalya to Istanbul with Kids

 We only planned to spend a few hours there and had lunch at one of the local restaurants – Kale Konak.
 The restaurant was on the second floor of a building and had a really interesting authentic Turkish decor; Sophia was even wondering if we were in a museum 😅.

 The family that owned the restaurant was very kind, and the food was delicious.
-They obviously did not speak English, so we had to improvise with all the languages we knew to order the food.
+They did not speak English, so we had to improvise with all the languages we knew to order the food.

 For lunch, which almost included every item on the menu, we paid just 185 Turkish Liras ($11).
 We had Turkish manti (small meat-stuffed dumplings in a yogurt sauce), potato gözleme (Turkish stuffed turnover), kaygana (Turkish egg-based dish), Turkish tea, and ayran (Turkish yogurt drink).